-ROLE/ORGANISATION NAME CONTACT DETAILS Raleigh Education Trust Sean Kelly - Chief Executive Officer 0115 855 0100 Elizabeth Browne - Executive Principal Elizabeth.Browne@unity.raleightrust.org Luke Sisson - DSL and Trust AP Lead Luke.Sisson@unity.raleightrust.org Unity Academy Sarah Williams - Deputy DSL and Education Placement Manager S.Williams@denewood.raleightrust.org Michelle Picker - Designated Teacher for child looked after, SENCO, Deputy M.Picker@denewood.raleightrust.org DSL 0115 9151271 DSL trained-Education Placement Officers Charlotte Goonan Jane Balfe Anthony Beaumont Raleigh Education Trust Safeguarding Lead Elizabeth Browne Elizabeth.browne@raleightrust.org Local authority Caroline Hose - caroline.hose@nottinghamcity.gov.uk / designated officer (LADO) LADO@nottinghamcity.gov.uk 01158764762 Board of Trustees Chairperson Eileen Hartley 0115 855 0100 Safeguarding Trustee Tom Shaw 0115 8550100 Safeguarding Governor Paul Burchett - Denewood & Unity Channel helpline 020 7340 7264 Nottingham City Multi- Agency Safeguarding Hub (MASH) 0115 876 4800 or email: citymash@nottinghamcity.gov.uk Local authority school education co-ordinator 0115 8764749 Claire.Maclean@nottinghamcity.gov.uk
+ROLE/ORGANISATION NAME CONTACT DETAILS Raleigh Education Trust Sean Kelly - Chief Executive Officer 0115 855 0100 Elizabeth Browne - Executive Principal Elizabeth.Browne@unity.raleightrust.org Luke Sisson - DSL and Trust AP Lead Luke.Sisson@unity.raleightrust.org Sarah Williams - Deputy DSL and Education Placement Manager S.Williams@denewood.raleightrust.org Unity Academy Michelle Picker - Designated Teacher for child looked after, SENCO, Deputy DSL M.Picker@denewood.raleightrust.org DSL trained-Education Placement Officers Charlotte Goonan 0115 9151271 Jane Balfe Anthony Beaumont Raleigh Education Trust Safeguarding Lead Ki Addis Ki.Addis@raleightrust.org Local authority designated officer (LADO) Claire Patel - claire.patel@nottinghamcity.gov.uk / LADO@nottinghamcity.gov.uk 01158764762 Board of Trustees Chairperson Eileen Hartley 0115 855 0100 Safeguarding Trustee Emma Ogden 0115 8550100 Safeguarding Governor Paul Burchett - Denewood & Unity

+Channel helpline Nottingham City Multi- Agency Safeguarding Hub (MASH) 020 7340 7264 0115 876 4800 or email: citymash@nottinghamcity.gov.uk Local authority school education co-ordinator 0115 8764749 Claire.Maclean@nottinghamcity.gov.uk

-1. Context
+2. Context

-- 1.1.
-All pupils at Unity Academy receive all their education offsite at a range of education providers.
+- 2.1 All pupils at Unity Academy receive all their education offsite at a range of education providers.
 Unity Academy will only arrange placement for pupils at registered schools, independent schools and Nottingham City Council-approved alternative provisions.
 Throughout this policy, we use the term offsite education provider in reference to these settings.
 All offsite education providers have an up-to-date child protection and safeguarding policy, have a named DSL and have their safeguarding procedures quality assured by a member of Raleigh Education Trust quality assurance team.
 See Appendix 4 for the safeguarding checklist.

-- 1.2.
-Where it is mentioned throughout this policy that staff will speak/contact a DSL.
+- 2.2 Where it is mentioned throughout this policy that staff will speak/contact a DSL.
 This must be considered in the context of how Unity Academy works with offsite education providers.
 For example, for our directly employed staff, their DSL to contact will be the named Unity Academy DSL, but for offsite education provider staff, this will be their named DSL for their offsite education provider.
 It is then the responsibility of the offsite education provider DSL to notify our DSL at the Unity Academy of any safeguarding concerns.
 This expectation has been made clear to all offsite education provider DSLs.

-- 1.3.
-The Unity Academy has an internal offsite team of staff who work with pupils who are placed at offsite education providers who are in the following roles;
+- 2.3 The Unity Academy has an internal offsite team of staff who work with pupils who are placed at offsite education providers who are in the following roles;

-- a.
-Unity Academy Principal
+- a) Unity Academy Principal

-- b.
-Trust AP Lead
+- b) Trust AP Lead

-- c.
-Safeguarding and Welfare Officer
+- c) Safeguarding and Welfare Officer

+- d) Admissions and Engagement Officer

-- d.
-Designated Teacher and SENCO
+- e) Designated Teacher and SENCO

-- e.
-Education Placement Manager
+- f) Education Placement Manager

-- f.
-Education Placement Officers
+- g) Education Placement Officers

-- g.
-Senior Administrator
+- h) Senior Administrator

-- h.
-AP Taskforce
+- i) AP Taskforce

-- 1.4.
-Where the term internal staff is used, it is referring to the staff in the roles above and any additional staff directly employed by Unity Academy who are working with pupils offsite.
+- 2.4 Where the term internal staff is used, it is referring to the staff in the roles above and any additional staff directly employed by Unity Academy who are working with pupils offsite.

-- 1.5.
-Where the term all staff is used it is referring to all staff that will be working with our pupils whether they are directly employed staff or staff employed by the offsite education provider.
+- 2.5 Where the term all staff is used, it is referring to all staff that will be working with our pupils whether they are directly employed staff or staff employed by the offsite education provider.

-2. Aims
+3. Aims